flare-foundation/docs/docs/technology/glossary.md

 dApp { #dapp }
 : A Decentralized Application is a computer program that makes use of blockchain technology and therefore the information it uses or stores has the same benefits (trustlessness, censorship resistance, geographical redundancy, etc).
 The dapp itself may or may not be hosted on a blockchain.

+Data Provider { #data_provider }
+: Each of the multiple programs supplying external information to an FTSO running on the Flare network, and getting rewarded for it.
+Token holders can delegate their stake to a data provider and receive a share of the rewards.

 DeFi { #defi }
 : Decentralized Finance is a form of finance that does not rely on a central financial institution.
 DeFi is commonly based on blockchain technology.